MrPrecise/crispy-funicular/Food.md

 - 10ml Soy Sauce

 **Method**
-*1. Dice 600g of chicken breast and season with the above ingredients before adding to a hot pan or wok.
+1. Dice 600g of chicken breast and season with the above ingredients before adding to a hot pan or wok.
 2. Cook the chicken until cooked.
 3. Remove the chicken from the pan and to the same pan add half a bag of stir fry seasoning and let that cook.
 4. Move the veg to the side and pour in two whisked eggs.
 5. Scramble the eggs slightly before adding cooled cooked rice and mix everything together with 60ml of light soy sauce.
 6. Add your chicken back into the pan and let all the flavours combine.
 7. Serve into 4 containers.
-8. Enjoy*
+8. Enjoy

 ## Chicken Chow Mein